Skip to main content

 The Tests

-After downloading each app, I took a look at the variety of classes offered by each one.
-My aim was to select one traditional Vinyasa flow class, one restorative yoga class, and one of another style of workout, if the app offered, like Pilates or barre workouts.
-After taking each session, I evaluated the apps based on their selection of classes, quality of the instructors, the personalization of the yoga programs, and how easy it was to use the app.
+After downloading each yoga app, I looked at the variety of classes offered by each one.
+My aim was to select one traditional Vinyasa flow class, one restorative yoga class, and one non-yoga workout, such as Pilates or barre workouts, if the yoga app offered them.
+After taking each session, I evaluated the yoga apps based on their selection of classes, the quality of the instructors, the personalization of the yoga programs, and how easy it was to use the yoga app.

-Most yoga apps offer meditation classes as an added feature.
-We didn’t test these, as we mainly wanted to evaluate the physical benefits of each app, but lots of people like meditating in addition to their yoga practice to get extra stress-reducing benefits.
-(We’ve also tested the best meditation apps, if that's what you're after.)
+Most yoga apps offer guided meditation classes as an added feature.
+We didn’t test these, as we mainly wanted to evaluate the physical benefits of each yoga app, but lots of people like meditating in addition to their yoga practice to get extra stress-reducing benefits.
+(We’ve also tested the best meditation apps if that's what you're after.)

-Because there are different styles of yoga, we looked for an app that was all-encompassing and provided the option to select different types of classes every day.
-However, whatever app gets you excited about moving and gives you the instruction you want will be best for you.
-If you know you prefer a slow-paced, melt-into-your-mat practice over a “get ready for the day” energizing session, you may prefer an app that focuses on restorative yoga.
-Likewise, if you know you want to sweat during most of your practices, you’ll want an app that has an ample selection of athletic power flows.
-Almost all of the apps we tested (and in general) have a free trial, so if you’re looking for a place to start, you can try them for yourself, no commitment necessary.
+Because there are different styles of yoga, we looked for an all-encompassing yoga app that provided the option to select various types of classes every day.
+However, whatever yoga app gets you excited about moving and gives you the instruction you want will be best for you.
+If you know you prefer a slow-paced, melt-into-your-mat practice over a “get ready for the day” energizing session, you may prefer a yoga app that focuses on restorative yoga.
+Likewise, if you know you want to sweat during most of your practices, you’ll want a yoga app with an ample selection of athletic power flows.
+Almost all of the yoga apps we tested (and in general) have a free trial, so if you’re looking for a place to start, you can try them for yourself with no commitment necessary.

 Vinyasa yoga: Often referred to as “flow,” vinyasa is a style of yoga that utilizes poses that connect from one to the next with ease and encourages practitioners to move with their breath.